nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Placeholders

-Placeholders are words in UPPER_CASE to show you what parameters you can supply to a command.
+Placeholders are words in UPPER_CASE to show you what information you can supply to a command.

 {% include_relative _ug/Placeholders.md %}

+### Layout

+{% include_relative _ug/Layout.md %}

 ### Trying your First Command